Management Guide for Centers and Institutes

 Prior to the periodic review, the Director will prepare a detailed self-study of the previous five (5) years of CI activities as well as prospects (and challenges) for the future.

 Guidelines for the Preparation of Center/Institute (CI) Self-Studies

 Appearance of the self-study:

 - The self-study should not exceed 25 pages in length (not including attachments and Appendices), and no more than 50 pages including all attachments and Appendices.

-- The incorporation of photographs or drawings of the CI or research equipment/results is not recommended, and if desired should be limited to items that add clear value to the self-study.
+- The inclusion of photographs or drawings is not recommended, and if desired should be limited to items that add clear value to the self-study.

 - Formatting throughout the document (font, margins, etc.) must be consistent and enhance readability.

 - All acronyms must be defined the first time they appear in the document.
 For example: College of Engineering (COE), National Science Foundation (NSF), Media Access Control (MAC).
-It is recommended that an Appendix be included that lists all acronyms used in the self-study and explains their meaning.
+An Appendix should be included that lists all acronyms used in the self-study and explains their meaning.

-- Words “Center” and “Institute” should be capitalized.
+- The words “Center” and “Institute” should be capitalized.

-- NC State (not NCSU) should be used when referencing University.
+- NC State (not NCSU) should be used when referencing the University.